 Students participating in a Furman exchange program or an affiliate program need to follow the procedures to obtain pre-approval from Enrollment Services for their intended courses abroad mentioned in the Academics section.
 When all grading for the program courses is complete and the Enrollment Services has received the final grades from the Furman faculty member or an official transcript from the university sponsor, the individual courses each student completed and a final grade or credits received for each course will be posted on their advising transcript at Furman in lieu of the placeholder course.
-Student's on an affiliate program are responsible for the cost of obtaining an official transcript with an accredited School of Record.
 Students participating on affiliate, exchange, and non-Furman programs will sign-up for their classes with their provider institution's advisor and online portals.
 For more information on how to sign-up for classes on affiliate or exchange programs, please reach out to the provider directly.